 Another common use is for automatic bill pay.
 For example, if you have a monthly mortgage payment or another bill, you can set it up to be automated through an ACH transfer.
 You’ll need to provide your bank account and routing number to make the transaction.

 You can also take advantage of electronic bill pay.
 This is a less secure option than an ACH transfer because it involves giving out your bank account and routing number to companies instead of transferring the money electronically from your bank accounts.

 However, automated electronic billing may offer you more flexibility.
 You can specify different payment dates for each company rather than only initiating one payment date for all of your bills with an ACH transfer.
 You’ll also have the option of specifying different amounts for each company rather than splitting up a larger amount across multiple companies.

-ACH transfers are a payment method that's both secure and easy to use.
-They are completed electronically, are usually free of charge and take just one business day to complete.
-ACH transfers can be used in conjunction with automatic bill pay or when you need to make a transfer between multiple accounts.
+ACH transactions are a payment method that’s both secure and easy to use.
+They are completed electronically, are usually free of charge, and take just one business day to complete.
+ACH transfers can be used with automatic bill pay or when you need to transfer between multiple accounts.

-If you're looking for an alternative to an international wire transfer or want more flexibility when setting up your automated bill payment system, consider using an ACH transfer to meet your needs.
-Hopefully this article tells you everything you need to know about ACH transfers and how they work.
-Check out the FreshBooks Resource Hub for more content.
+If you’re looking for an alternative to an international wire transfer or want more flexibility when setting up your automated bill payment system, consider using an ACH transfer to meet your needs.
+Hopefully, this article tells you everything you need to know about ACH transfers and how they work.
+Check out the payments section for more content.